rsdoiel/Artemis/README.md

 This project started as a re-imagining of the efforts that began at the Oakwood Hotel in the 1992.
-As at Oakwood I hope to encourage convergence to help my Oberon code to become more portable but unlike Oakwood my focus is only on Oberon-7 and systems implemented in Oberon-7 or providing an Oberon-7 compiler (the scope of Artemis is narrow).
+As at Oakwood I hope to encourage convergence to help code become more portable.
+Unlike Oakwood my focus is only on Oberon-7 and systems implemented in Oberon-7 or providing an Oberon-7 compiler.
+That is the scope of Artemis project for now.

 Initial development is being done in a POSIX environment and relies on Karl Landström's [OBNC](https://miasap.se/obnc/) compiler